 LEADSPACE DATA PROCESSING ADDENDUM

-With effect as of its execution by Leadspace and Customer, this Data Processing Addendum (“DPA”) forms part of the Leadspace Software Service Agreement (“Agreement“) between Leadspace Inc., of 445 Bush Street, Suite 900, San Francisco, CA 94108, (“Leadspace”) and the customer whose details are indicated in the Agreement (“Customer”).
-This DPA reflects the parties’ agreement with regard to the Processing of Personal Data and supersedes any conflicting terms under the Agreement.
+With effect as of its execution by Leadspace and Customer, this Data Processing Addendum (“DPA”) forms part of the Leadspace Master Service Agreement (“Agreement”) between Leadspace Inc., of 122 Grand Street, New York, NY 10013, USA, (“Leadspace”) and the customer whose details are indicated in the Agreement (“Customer”).
+This DPA reflects the parties’ agreement regarding the Processing of Customer Personal Data and supersedes any conflicting terms under the Agreement.
 All capitalized terms not defined herein will have the meaning set forth in the Agreement or under applicable Privacy Laws and Regulations.

 DATA PROCESSING TERMS

-In the course of providing the Leadspace’s service (“Service“) to Customer pursuant to the Agreement, Leadspace may Process Personal Data on behalf of Customer.
-The parties agree to comply with the following provisions concerning Personal Data Processed by Leadspace as part of the Service for Customer.
+In the course of providing the Leadspace’s service (“Service”) to Customer pursuant to the Agreement, Leadspace may Process Customer Personal Data on behalf of Customer.
+The parties agree to comply with the following provisions concerning Customer Personal Data Processed by Leadspace as part of the Service.

-1.2.
+1.4.
 “Personal Data” means any information relating to a Data Subject.
-Personal Data includes Personal Information as such term is defined under the CCPA.
+Personal Data includes Personal Information as such term is defined under the CPRA.

-1.5.
-“Privacy Laws and Regulations” means Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data and repealing Directive 95/46/EC (“GDPR”) and California Consumer Privacy Act of 2018 Cal.
-Civil Code § 1798.100 et seq. (“CCPA”).
+1.7.
+“Privacy Laws and Regulations” means (A) Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data and repealing Directive 95/46/EC (“GDPR”); (B) the GDPR as saved into United Kingdom law by virtue of section 3 of the United Kingdom’s European Union (Withdrawal) Act 2018 (the “UK GDPR”); and, (C) the California Consumer Privacy Rights Act of 2020 (“CPRA”), and any successors thereof.

 2. DATA PROCESSING

 2.2.
 Subject Matter, Duration, Nature and Purpose of Processing.
-Leadspace processes Customer’s Personal Data as part of providing Customer with the Service, pursuant to the specifications and for the duration under the terms of the Agreement.
+Leadspace processes Customer Personal Data as part of providing Customer with the Service, pursuant to the specifications and for the duration under the terms of the Agreement, as further specified under ANNEX 1 to this DPA.

 4. LEADSPACE PERSONNEL